Harue Station

-Harue Station (春江駅, Harue-eki) is a railway station on the Hokuriku Main Line in the city of Sakai, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Harue Station (春江駅, Harue-eki) is a railway station on the Hapi-Line Fukui Line in the city of Sakai, Fukui Prefecture, Japan, operated by Hapi-Line Fukui.

 Lines

-Harue Station is served by the Hokuriku Main Line, and is located 108.1 kilometers from the terminus of the line at Tsuruga.
+Harue Station is served by the Hapi-Line Fukui Line, and is located 62.2 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of one island platform connected by a footbridge.
 The station is staffed.